 Mr Radilbek Adimolda, CEO of Astana International Airport said: “For Astana Airport, the international exhibition Routes Silk Road is a significant event.
 The conference will give us an excellent opportunity to declare ourselves as a high-level airport, present a new passenger terminal and discuss the development of new and existing destinations.”

-The return of Routes Silk Road has been praised by IAT, which will be supporting the event.
+The return of Routes Silk Road has been praised by IATA, which will be supporting the event.
 Air Astana has been named the official carrier, with Peter Foster, Air Astana’s president and CEO, scheduled to speak.

 Steven Small, brand director of Routes said: “The return of Routes Silk Road is well timed to follow Astana’s celebratory 20th anniversary as a capital.
 The investment in the country’s infrastructure has led to swift progress and Kazakhstan has seen rapid economic development, and we are sure that hosting Routes Silk Road 2019 will further help them to achieve their objectives